gchq/gaffer-docker/README.md

 ensure that your image will never change when doing a pull from docker, make sure to use the version with the git tag in the build metadata.

-This process is automated by Github actions.
+This process is automated by GitHub actions.

 ## Known Compatible Docker Versions